MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-machine-learning-integration.md

 After uploading an image or specifying an image URL, Computer Vision algorithms output tags based on the objects, living beings, and actions identified in the image.
 Tagging isn't limited to the main subject, such as a person in the foreground, but also includes the setting (indoor or outdoor), furniture, tools, plants, animals, accessories, gadgets, and so on.

 This function requires an image URL or abase-64 column as input.
 At this time, image tagging supports English, Spanish, Japanese, Portuguese, and Simplified Chinese.
-For more information, see [Supported languages](/java/api/com.microsoft.azure.cognitiveservices.vision.computervision.computervision.tagimage#azure-java-stable).
+For more information, see [ComputerVision Interface](/java/api/com.microsoft.azure.cognitiveservices.vision.computervision.computervision.tagimage#azure-java-stable).

 ## Automated Machine Learning in Power BI